 Here, a built-in bed with useful storage beneath is dressed in warm shades of plum, russet and ochre for a cozy feel, while stripes add to the laid-back holiday look.

-5. Install a home office within your garden shed
+5. Install a home office

 It might often be creaky, cold and dressed with cobwebs, but a simple garden shed can be a powerhouse of creativity.
 Cut off from the domesticity, these four walls provide a space in which to think, to potter or to immerse oneself in a task in blissful isolation.
 Unsurprisingly, recent studies suggest that sheds can help people to live longer by reducing their stress levels.